slipguru/utilities/backup/README.md

 I wrote a script which you can easily adapt to your needs to perform a backup of your folders on any remote machine that supports ssh and rsync.
 For the time being of course the machine will be the same for us all, and it is the NAS whose IP address is (at the moment) 10.251.61.6.

-I will attach the script itself to this message, later maybe I will devise a smarter way to preserve it (like putting it somewhere on a bitbucket of some sort).

 All you have to do is to put it somewhere in your filesystem (I suggest the folder /usr/local/bin/) and then add one or more lines to your crontab in order to activate the backup procedure.
 The crontab is edited using the following command:

 crontab -e